 Of the two, the Chevrolet Equinox is the more conservative one, perhaps more likely to appeal to mainstream buyers.
 Its rounded front end gives it an almost whimsical look, and only the distinctive and steeply-raked C-pillar make the Equinox stand out in the crowd.
 The GMC Terrain, on the other hand, looks nothing like its cross-division rival; with doses of testosterone and seriousness, the Terrain pumps up on a more chiseled, chunky look.
 Fenders feature oversized (and oddly squared) flares, and everything about the Terrain says “SUV,” not “crossover.”
 If we were inclined to stereotype, we’d say that female shoppers will be drawn to the Equinox, with male buyers favoring the Terrain.

-Both vehicles come from General Motors, and powertrains are common between them.
 The most fuel-efficient engine choice is the 2.4-liter four-cylinder, which produces 182 horsepower and delivers up to 32 mpg on the highway in either vehicle.
 This is probably a reasonable choice for most buyers, either in front-wheel drive or all-wheel drive, but those who need the ability to tow a light trailer will probably want to choose the 3.6-liter V-6.
 This engine delivers 301 horsepower and the ability to tow up to 3,500 pounds, but fuel economy drops to 24 mpg highway in front-drive models and 23 mpg in AWD versions (and we've found it to be a bit lower yet in real-world use).

 Upright seating with a commanding view out ahead, plus a comfortable interior, all add up in either case to a vehicle that's great for busy parents.
 There’s plenty of headroom, even for rear seat passengers, and a reasonable amount of legroom, too.
 Ride quality is more than acceptable in either vehicle, though this year the GMC gets better shocks across the board for a smoother ride, while only the Equinox V-6 LTZ merits them.
 Both can be equipped to near-luxury levels of content with features like touchscreen infotainment systems, leather upholstery, voice command navigation and premium audio systems.
 A Terrain Denali trim level adds leather trim, dual power front seats, a new grille, and other luxe touches.
 The cabin of both vehicles is remarkably quiet, too, especially given their blue-collar roots and affordable price tags.